 LMT 1780 - This 50 watt power supply powers up to 65 LED post caps

 |While most people will use 2 output splitters, the configuration of your posts can help you determine if 5 output splitters are right for you.

 LMT 1630 - This splitter has 2 outputs

 LMT 1631 - This splitter has 5 outputs.

 There are a variety of different harness sizes to choose from.

 We highly suggest for every LED post cap you purchase you also purchase 2 Harnesses and 1 Splitter.
 The size of the area and how far apart the posts are will determine the cable lengths you need.

 This is what the end result of your wiring will look like.
-Most of the red wiring harnesses will be hidden inside of the fence posts.
-This has been represented by the gray box over top of the wires.
+Most of the red wiring harnesses will be hidden inside the fence posts.
+This is represented by the gray box over the top of the wires.

 Take out all of the parts included with the power supply.
 Connect the power supply to the photo eye, the photo eye to the wire lead, and the wire lead to the tee connector.

 If you are only installing 1 post cap and the included wire lead is long enough, attach your post cap directly to the tee connector.
 In most cases, you will skip this.